 Trustees are volunteers and receive no payment (other than to repay necessary out-of-pocket expenses incurred).

 There can be between 3 and 5 trustees of Aniridia Network who must all fulfil the general trustee role description.
 The trustees can also decide who among them takes on additional duties including:

 Join the trustee board

 Could you lead our charity to: ensure it runs properly and enjoys success?

 Don’t take it for granted that others will do it all, or even do it as well as you could.
 We’re seeking new people to join the current trustees on the board – how about you?

-Being a trustee can be hard work, but also be rewarding and provide opportunities for personal development and improving employability.
+Being a trustee can be hard work, but also be very rewarding and provide opportunities for personal development and improving employability.

 If you would like to be a trustee fill out the trustee nomination and declaration form.